Bachelor of Science Online Degree in Fire Science FAQs

 • A GPA of 2.0

-A: Our online Bachelor of Science in Fire Science faculty brings some of the biggest names in fire services and protection, with decades of experience and recognition from peers and the states.
+Our online Bachelor of Science in Fire Science faculty brings some of the biggest names in fire services and protection, with decades of experience and recognition from peers and the states.
 You won’t find this level of expertise anywhere else.
-Learn more about our top faculty.

-A: There are six terms per year for the online B.S. in Fire Science.
+There are six terms per year for the online B.S. in Fire Science.
 With 20 fire science courses taken at a rate of one class per term, you could finish the degree in a little more than three years.
-Taking more than one course per term, you could complete the program in as little as 16 months.
-Speak with a Program Manager to determine the pace that's right for you.
+Taking more than one course per term, you could complete the program in as little as 2 years.
+Speak with a Program Manager to determine the pace that’s right for you.

 These 60 credits can come from an associate degree from a related field or from prior course work among other scenarios.
-For students with a fire-related bachelor’s degree from a regionally accredited institution, a total of 90 credits may be granted.*
+Up to 90 credits from a regionally accredited institution may be considered for transfer credit towards this degree.*

 • State or national EMT (6 credits)